 Diagnosis of Krabbe disease is by DNA analysis and/or detecting enzyme deficiency in white blood cells or cultured skin fibroblasts.
 (Also see testing for suspected inherited disorders of metabolism Initial testing Most inherited disorders of metabolism (inborn errors of metabolism) are rare, and therefore their diagnosis requires a high index of suspicion.
 Timely diagnosis leads to early treatment and... read more .)

-Because bone marrow or stem cell transplantation prolongs life span and improves functional abilities of children who have the infantile or late infantile form, prenatal testing or neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and state requirements.
-Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens... read more (currently available in 10 states in the US) is sometimes done.
+Because bone marrow or stem cell transplantation prolongs life span and improves functional abilities of children who have the infantile or late infantile form, prenatal testing or neonatal screening Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and regulatory requirements.
+In the United States, the Health Resources & Services Administration recommends screening for all... read more (currently available in 10 states in the US) is sometimes done.